-Action LU 2a: Reserve a specific amount of wastewater capacity and potable water supply to be used for existing development outside the city limits, particularly older subdivisions in the SOI which may require connection to the City's wastewater and/or water system when septic system or water supply delivery failures occur.
+Action LU 2a: Reserve a specific amount of wastewater capacity and potable water supply to be used for existing development outside the city limits, particularly older subdivisions in the Sphere of Influence which may require connection to the City's wastewater and/or water system when septic system or water supply delivery failures occur.

 Action LU 2b: Limit the amount of land designated for urban uses to those areas that can be reasonably predicted to be developed over the 20-year life of the General Plan.
-Areas not projected for urban development within the life of the General Plan will be kept outside the UGB.
+Areas not projected for urban development within the life of the General Plan will be kept outside the Urban Growth Boundary.